 - 1. During orientation, your student advisor will review the requirements for the practicum with you.
-Your first step should be to review the list of potential practicum sites for which UIC currently holds a Student Practice Agreement (SPA), posted in the BHIS 890 Orientation Blackboard site.
+Your first step should be to review the list of potential practicum sites for which UIC currently holds a Student Practice Agreement (SPA), posted in the BHIS 889 Orientation Blackboard site.
 PLEASE NOTE; THIS LIST IS FOR REFERENCE ONLY.
 THE FACT THAT A SITE IS INCLUDED ON THE LIST DOES NOT GUARANTEE THEY WILL ACCEPT A STUDENT WHEN YOU ARE READY FOR THE PRACTICUM.
 PLEASE DO NOT CONTACT THE SITES.
 While not mandatory, if there is a site in your area with which UIC already has a contract, you are encouraged to use this site rather than have to work through a new contract process. - 2.
-Please identify three potential acute care hospital sites, in priority order, by the time you complete five (5) HIM courses.
-These will be considered for HIM 320, Technical Practicum.
+Please identify three potential sites, in priority order, by week 8 of the 2nd term.
 If contracted sites are available in your area, please include them on your list and indicate a contract exists.
-You may complete HIM 384, your management practicum, at the same site, or request another health care organization, such as a consulting firm, health systems vendor, or other facility.
-If you wish to do the management practicum at a different facility, please complete Form B, with three additional sites; otherwise, you need to only complete Form A. Complete the "Site Request Form(s) A and/or B" available at the BHIS 890 Orientation Blackboard site with the contact information of potential sites.
-E-mail the forms to the Clinical Site Coordinator, Barbara Glondys, at barbaglondys@ameritech.net, or fax to (630) 778-7485.
-If you cannot identify sites, she will help you with the process.
+Complete the "BHIS 580 Site Request Form" available at the BHIS 889 Orientation Blackboard site with the contact information of three potential sites.
+E-mail the form to the Clinical Site Coordinator.
+If you cannot identify three sites, she will help you with the process. - 3.
+The Coordinator will verify if the sites are acceptable.
+The Coordinator will then contact the site, obtain verbal agreement from the sites to working with the student, and begin the contracting process. - 4.
+The Clinical Site Coordinator will notify you, the site, and the student advisor when the contract is completed.

-- 3. The Coordinator will verify if the sites are acceptable.
-The Coordinator will then contact the sites, obtain verbal agreement from the sites to host the student, and begin the contracting process. - 4.
-The Clinical Site Coordinator will notify you, the site, and the student advisor when the contract is fully executed.
-NOTE: IN SOME INSTANCES, AN AGREEMENT MAY NOT BE ABLE TO BE COMPLETED FOR YOUR REQUESTED SITES, OR IN YOUR LOCAL AREA.
-STUDENTS MAY NEED TO TRAVEL, AT THEIR OWN EXPENSE, TO A LOCATION WHERE A CONTRACTED SITE IS AVAILABLE. - 5.
-The student will notify the Clinical Site Coordinator one semester prior to the intended terms of registration for HIM 320 and HIM 384 and if more than one of the student's choices has a completed contract, the student and Clinical Site Coordinator will decide the site for the practicum. - 6.
+- 5. The student will notify the Clinical Site Coordinator one semester prior to the intended term of registration for BHIS 580 and if more than one of the student's choices has a completed contract, the student and Clinical Site Coordinator will decide the site for the practicum. - 6.
 The Clinical Site Coordinator will send materials for completing the practicum to the student and site.